archonic/limestone/README.md

 ## Features
 * Trial upon registration without credit card.
 * Subscription management.
-Card update forms.
+Card update form and cancel account button.
+* Emails for welcome, billing updated, invoice paid, invoice failed and trial expiring.
 * Direct uploading to S3 with ActiveStorage.
 Lazy transform for resizing.
 Demonstrated with user avatars.
 * Icon helper for avatars with fallback to circle with user initials.
 * Administrate dashboard lets you CRUD records (ex: users).
 Easy to add more and customize as you like.
 Visit /admin/.